buildingSMART/BCF-API/README.md

     Content-Length: 23081
     …..

-The client may send an "If-None-Match" Http Header containing the last retrieved etag.
+The client may send an "If-None-Match" HTTP Header containing the last retrieved etag.
 If the content has not changed the server returns a status code 304 (not modified) and no response body.

 ## 1.5 Cross origin resource sharing (Cors) ##

-The server will put the "Access-Control-Allow-Headers" in the response header and specify who can access the server(json) resources.
+The server will put the "Access-Control-Allow-Headers" in the response header and specify who can access the servers (JSON) resources.
 The client can look for this value and proceed with accessing the resources.

 The server has a web config file .. "*" means the server allow the resources for all domains.

     <httpProtocol>
       <customHeaders>